Public Health Meaningful Use

 Meaningful Use is defined as the use of certified electronic health record (EHR) technologies in a manner that moves a health provider towards improving patient care coordination, assisting the efforts of population/public health, and engaging patients and families while ensuring adequate privacy and security of personal health information.
 The Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009 provides financial incentives to encourage the use of EHRs.

 For more information about meaningful use: http://www.cdc.gov/ehrmeaningfuluse/

-The Montana Department of Public Health and Human Services (DPHHS) has the capability to receive electronic messages to help providers meet Meaningful Use utilizing one of the three following systems:
+The Montana Department of Public Health and Human Services (DPHHS) has the capability to receive electronic messages to help facilities meet Meaningful Use.

-- Provide electronic submission of reportable laboratory results to the state public health agency for hospitals only
+- Provide electronic submission of reportable laboratory results (ELR) for hospitals only

 For more information, please e-mail PublicHealth@mt.gov.